Royal Mint: 1914 to 1966

 In 1914, as war broke out in Europe, Chancellor of the Exchequer David Lloyd George instructed that gold coins be removed from circulation to help pay for the war effort.
-The government started to issue £1, and 10 shilling Treasury notes as replacements, paving the way for Britain to leave the gold standard in 1931.
+The government started to issue £1 and 10-shilling Treasury notes as replacements, paving the way for Britain to leave the gold standard in 1931.
+The Bombay Mint sovereign was the £1 coin.

 From 1928, the Irish Free State (later the Republic of Ireland) issued its own coins.
 The Royal Mint produced these until Ireland established its own Currency Centre in Dublin in 1978.

 During World War II, the Mint was important in ensuring people were paid for their services with hard currency rather than banknotes.
 Under Operation Bernhard, the Nazis planned to collapse the British economy by flooding the country with forged notes, leading the Bank of England to stop issuing banknotes of £10 and above.
 To meet these demands, the Mint doubled its output so that by 1943 it was minting around 700 million coins a year despite the constant threat of being bombed.
 The Deputy Master of the Mint, John Craig, recognised the dangers to the Mint and introduced several measures to ensure the Mint could continue to operate in the event of a disaster.
 Craig added emergency water supplies, reinforced the Mint's basement to act as an air-raid shelter and even accepted employment of women for the first time.
 For most of the war, the mint managed to escape most of the destruction of the Blitz, but in December 1940 three members of staff were killed in an air raid.
 Around the same time, an auxiliary mint was set up at Pinewood Studios, Buckinghamshire, which had been requisitioned for the war effort.
 Staff and machinery from Tower Hill were moved to the site, which started production in June 1941 and operated for the duration of the war.
 Over the course of the war, the Royal Mint was hit on several occasions, and at one point was put out of commission for three weeks.
 As technology changed with the introduction of electricity and demand continued to grow, the rebuilding process continued so that by the 1960s, little of the original mint remained, apart from Smirke's 1809 building and its gatehouses at the front.